HomeMy WebLinkAbout1937-03-23 356

 359

-and he replied that he called it Hardy's pond Brook and
+and he replied that he called it Hardy' s Pond Brook and

-that it flowed about 1400 feet down from Waltham Street.
+II that it flowed about 1400 feet down from Waltham Street.

 He said that the Town had done some work cleaning out the